stacks-network/docs/src/pages/understand-stacks/running-mainnet-node.md

 ## Optional: Mining Stacks token

-Now that you have a running testnet node, you can easily set up a miner.
+Now that you have a running mainnet node, you can easily set up a miner.

 [@page-reference | inline]
 | /start-mining